Transgender rapist Isla Bryson jailed for eight years

 Giving evidence during the trial, Bryson claimed both women consented to having sex.

+He said the rapist was “a high risk of reoffending”, adding: “There will need to be a high level of supervision.”

+As well as the sentence, which was backdated to January 24, and extended supervision, Bryson has also been placed on the sex offenders’ register indefinitely.

-Bryson spoke of identifying as transgender at the age of four but not making the decision to transition until age 29.
+Bryson told during the trial of identifying as transgender at the age of four but not making the decision to transition until age 29.

-The court heard Bryson is currently taking hormones and seeking surgery to complete gender reassignment.
+Following Bryson’s sentencing, Scottish Conservative shadow community safety minister Russell Findlay said: “In reality, an eight-year prison sentence means this double rapist could be back on the streets in as little as four years, which will likely be of little comfort to victims.

+“They’ve already suffered from the perverse decision to address this rapist as ‘she’ and by Nicola Sturgeon and her Justice Secretary refusing to say what everyone in Scotland can see with their own eyes – that Bryson is a man.